 Enontekiö is a scenic tourist municipality in Fell Lapland on the border between Finland, Norway, and Sweden.
-In addition to the nature and lanscapes, internationality is a big strength in business.
+In addition to nature and landscapes, internationality is a big strength in business.

-Enontekiö is located in northwestern Finland and has a 450 km-long common border with Sweden and Norway.
+Enontekiö is located in northwestern Finland and has a 450 kilometre-long common border with Sweden and Norway.
 National road E8 runs through the municipality, leading all the way to the Norwegian coast.
-The airport in the municipality is a strenght, at the moment the airport serves a lot of wintertime charter traffic in particular.
-Airports in Kittilä, Kiruna, and Tromsø also support the accessibility.
+The airport in the municipality is a strength and it serves a lot of wintertime charter traffic in particular.
+Airports in Kittilä, Kiruna, and Tromsø also support accessibility.

 Tourism is Enontekiö’s leading industry, having grown and offering new opportunities for business and investment.
 Unlike many municipalities in Lapland, summer tourism in Enontekiö is currently even bigger than winter tourism.

 The wilderness areas of the municipality are sources of attraction with the highest fells in Finland, the Pallas-Yllästunturi National Park, and Kilpisjärvi.
 Indeed, Enontekiö is profiled as an ecologically sustainable option.
 Approximately 70 percent of the surface area of Enontekiö consists of protected areas, and Enontekiö was the first municipality in Lapland to become a member of the Carbon Neutral Municipalities network.